captionpoint/captionpoint-plays/THE-ROOMMATE.md

 ---
 ## ROBYN:
+We might occasionally make a courtesy call,
+96
-We might occasionally make a courtesy call, to check in on some of our most helpful donors.
+to check in on some of our most helpful donors.
 (A beat.)
 ---
 ## SHARON:
 Bye Victoria Jones.
-IMSYN.
+---
+## ROBYN:
 Goodbye.
 (She hangs up.
 A beat.)
 (SHARON looks around her kitchen.
 (She starts to wake up in a new way.)
 (This is a prayer.
-Or a poem. lt is raw and fragile and nem)
+Or a poem.
+It is raw and fragile and new.)
 ---
 ## SHARON:
 I'm standing in my kitchen.